 - Higher customer satisfaction

 Why?
 Because you must align your IT with your business strategy.
-This will ensure that you are getting the most out of your IT investment.
+This will ensure you get the most out of your IT investment.

 - Nearly half of CEOs reported plans to increase their rate of digital investment by 10% or more.

-- Leaders are quickly adopting leading technology for a strategic advantage but often lack the desired business outcome.
+- Leaders quickly adopt leading technology for a strategic advantage but often lack the desired business outcome.

-The pressure of cyber threats and consumer data privacy put cybersecurity as a top priority for C-suite alliances.
+Cyber threats and consumer data privacy pressure put cybersecurity a top priority for C-suite alliances.